Skip to content

 What currency should I bring — riel or US dollars? +

-The Plaza Premium Lounge (airside, Level 3, roughly 06:00–midnight) accepts Priority Pass and DragonPass, with a two-hour maximum stay, plus paid day passes.
-The separate Plaza Premium First does not accept Priority Pass or DragonPass.
-LoungeKey is not listed among the accepted programs as of early 2026, so LoungeKey-only cardholders should plan to pay the day rate.
+Plaza Premium Lounge (airside, Level 3, roughly 06:00–midnight) accepts Priority Pass and DragonPass with a two-hour maximum stay, plus sold day passes.
+Plaza Premium First is the upper-tier room and accepts neither card — entry is for premium-cabin and first-class passengers and paid bookings only.
+LoungeKey is not listed among accepted programs as of early 2026; LoungeKey-only cardholders should plan on the paid rate.

 Which airlines fly to Techo (KTI)? +

-Air Cambodia, Cambodia Airways and Sky Angkor Airlines are based here, with Vietnam Airlines treating it as a focus city.
-International carriers as of early 2026 include AirAsia, Bangkok Airways, Thai Airways, Malaysia Airlines, Air China, and longer-haul names such as Qatar Airways, Emirates, Korean Air, Cathay Pacific and EVA Air.
-The most frequent flights run to Bangkok and Guangzhou.
+Air Cambodia (K6), Cambodia Airways (KR) and Sky Angkor Airlines are based here; Vietnam Airlines treats it as a focus city.
+International carriers as of early 2026 include AirAsia, Thai AirAsia, Bangkok Airways, Thai Airways, Malaysia Airlines, Vietnam Airlines, Air China, Qatar Airways, Emirates, Korean Air, Cathay Pacific and EVA Air.
+The most frequent services run to Bangkok and Guangzhou.

 Item Detail

-Operating airport Techo International Airport — IATA KTI, ICAO VDTI
+Operating airport Techo International Airport · IATA: KTI · ICAO: VDTI

 Commercial switchover 9 September 2025